-The Arboricultural Impact Assessment has identified one Significant Tree and one unregulated tree in the area of the proposed development which will be negatively impacted by the proposed works and require removal.
-As these trees have a Moderate Retention Rating and do not display attributes that indicate they should be protected, their removal to accommodate expected development is reasonable.
+The Arboricultural Impact Assessment has identified two regulated trees (Trees 5 and 6), five Exempt trees (Trees 2, 3, 4, and 14), and seven Unregulated trees (Trees 8-13 and 15) within the development area that will be negatively impacted and require removal to facilitate the development.
+As the trees have a Moderate or Low Retention Rating and do not display attributes that indicate they should be protected, their removal to accommodate an expected development that incorporates social infrastructure and housing is reasonable.